bootdotdev/learn-cicd-starter/README.md

+# this is modification by me plz don complTE READING THERE IS NOTHINK TO FETCH ON

 # learn-cicd-starter (Notely)

 This repo contains the starter code for the "Notely" application for the "Learn CICD" course on [Boot.dev](https://boot.dev).